Fr0sT-Brutal/awesome-pascal/README.md

 * [Lazy Delphi Builder](https://bitbucket.org/tdelphi/lazy-delphi-builder-downloads/downloads).
 Build tool for Delphi.
 Recompile projects/packages from sources with all dependencies, without need to mess around with configs.
 Quickly (re-)install components from sources into IDE, with no need to change your Library Path.
 // *Powerful automating tool.
 Freeware but not open source*

 * [Delphi IDE theme editor / Delphi IDE Colorizer](https://code.google.com/p/delphi-ide-theme-editor).
-The Delphi IDE Theme Editor (DITE) is a tool to change the IDE color highlighting of several Object Pascal IDE's like Delphi (RAD Studio), Appmethod, Lazarus  and Smart Mobile Studio.
+Tool to change the IDE color highlighting of several Object Pascal IDE's like Delphi (RAD Studio), Appmethod, Lazarus  and Smart Mobile Studio.
 DITE supports Delphi 5-7, 2005-2010, XE-XE6, Appmethod 1.13-1.14, Lazarus v1.0.1.3 and Smart Mobile Studio IDE v1.1.2.17.
 The Delphi IDE Colorizer (DIC) is a plugin which allows to customize the look and feel of the workspace of the RAD Studio IDE and Appmethod.

 * [DDevExtensions](http://andy.jgknet.de/blog/ide-tools/ddevextensions).
 Extends the Delphi/C++Builder IDE by adding some new productivity features
 // *Many useful IDE tweaks, must have.*